Shikaga/story/index.md

 "That wasn't so hard was it?", Orin asked, trying and failing to hide the huge grin on his face.
 For a master spy, Orin never did seem to be able to hide his emotions around Emlyn.

 She just stared at him, and tried to catch her breath.
 Her hands went to her waist as she undid her harness.
-She slipped it off, and tossed it off the side of building, and it dslowly descended to take its next victim.
+She slipped it off, and tossed it off the side of building, where it promptly descended to take its next victim.

 "Time to get up Emlyn", Orin said, as she took a step forward, heading for the stairs.

-"What?", she enquired, but the world started list beneath her, her feet slipping as the roof started careening sideways.
+She swivled on the spot to look at Orin.
+"What?", she began to ask, but as she formed the words the world started list beneath her, her feet slipping as the roof started careening sideways.
 She crouched down, trying to keep her balance, as the roof started to pitch in the opposite direction.
 Orin simply stood there, seemingly oblivious to what was happening around him.

 "Help me!".
 Emlyn tried to scream, throwing her hand out to Orin, but her words caught in her throat and her voice was silent.
-Orin was now completely oblivious to her very existance, his complete attention fixed, a one thousand yard stare into oblivion.
+Orin was now completely oblivious to her very existance, his complete attention fixed, a one thousand yard stare into the distance.

 As the roof once again rolled uncomfortably beneath her feet, Emlyn swung her head to follow Orin's eyes gazing into the great beyond.